Skip to main content

 Other KE seminars:

 • Knowledge Exchange Seminar for Public School Teachers.
 "Competition in Education: Global Trends and Local Challenges."
-Organized by Sajarejo Municipality (Georgia) for local school teachers on June 26, 2023.
+Sajarejo Municipality, Georgia for local school teachers on June 26, 2023.

 • Invited speaker for “Resilient Academics” Podcast, 2022.